qingwanceceliacheng/qingwanceceliacheng.github.io/_projects/1_project.md

 ### Game Evolution: From Competitive Play to Collective Action

-The initial version of the game was designed as a competitive experience involving three roles: Consumer, Advocate, and Landfill Manager.
+The initial version of the game was designed as a competitive experience involving three roles: **Consumer, Advocate, and Landfill Manager**.
 Consumers advanced on the board using action cards, while Advocates and the Landfill Manager influenced gameplay through policy and disaster cards.
 The win conditions were asymmetrical—Consumers and Advocates aimed to avoid the landfill, while the Landfill Manager's goal was to direct at least one player there.
 This setup introduced the basic dynamics of environmental decision-making but framed them in opposition.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">